-8060 Fuel Technology Graduate Course
+8060 Fuel Technology Graduate Course Master of Applied Science MAppSc

 This is a formal course leading to the award of the degree of Master of Applied Science.
 It is a two-year part-time course designed to provide professional training and specialization in fuel science or fuel engineering for graduates in science, applied science or engineering who have not had substantial previous formal education in these subjects.